 Instructions

 - Add the remaining ingredients to the bowl with butter.
-Mix together with the electric mixer until a crumbly dough forms.
-The dough should come together when you smash it between your fingers.
-Since the dough does not contain eggs, you can taste and adjust stevia, sea salt or add more almond extract if needed.
+Be sure to use loose and level scoops when measuring the almond flour and coconut flour.
+Mix together with the electric mixer until a dough forms.
+The dough should appear crumbly but should come together when you smash it between your fingers.
+Since the dough does not contain eggs, you can taste it at this time and adjust the stevia or sea salt if needed.

 - While the dough is chilling, preheat the oven to 350 degrees.
 Line a baking sheet with parchment paper and set aside.